davidjeddy/property_brands/README.md

 Each line contains a unit number and a resident name.
 The data should be sorted by unit number.

+# Assumptions
+Santizited and Normalized output strings.
+IE each row using the same seperators between unit and name.
+Source data set could be 1 item, could a billion.

 # Requirements
 Read data from text (txt) file.
 Sort based on #{unit number}.